About the AMDAR Observing System

 Introductory Information About the AMDAR Observing System

-The global Aircraft Meteorological DAta Relay (AMDAR) programme was initiated by the World Meteorological Organization (WMO) and its Members, in cooperation with aviation partners and has led to the development of the AMDAR observing system.
+The global Aircraft Meteorological Data Relay (AMDAR) programme was initiated by the World Meteorological Organization (WMO) and its Members, in cooperation with aviation partners and has led to the development of the AMDAR observing system.
 The AMDAR observing system is a sub-system of the WMO Integrated Global Observing System and the Global Observing System, which is defined and maintained under the WMO World Weather Watch Programme.

 The AMDAR system utilises predominantly existing aircraft onboard sensors, computers and communications systems to collect, process, format and transmit meteorological data to ground stations via satellite or radio links.
 Once on the ground, the data is relayed to National Meteorological and Hydrological Services, where it is processed, quality controlled and transmitted on the WMO Information System (WIS).